 - Partner institution's round – once we nominate you, you'll receive an e-mail from the partner school with instructions on how to apply and when the deadline is.
 Deadlines differ a lot – the earliest are usually in the UK and Scandinavia.

 The application forms can be found below in a pdf format.
 Please fill them and either deliver them to Matěj or Marianna at the office in person or send them via e-mail to our international office.
 Please, stick to the deadlines since they were designed according to the requirements of our partner universities.

 ARCHIP board has the right to make exceptions.
-The four best applicants will be selected for the Erasmus+ exchange for spring semester 2018/19.
+Up to 8 best applicants will be selected for the Erasmus+ exchange for spring semester 2018/19.
 In case you are selected but your first partner university preference was already taken by a student above you on the list, we'll be happy to nominate you to your second (or third) preferred university.

 Note that once you apply, you commit to go through the Erasmus+ exchange at one of the preferred partner universities.
 In the undesirable event of cancellation, we will be happy to ask other students who have applied to proceed with the exchange in your place.